Skip to main content

 ExecutionBackend Interface

-All backends implement the ExecutionBackend abstract class:
+All backends implement this shape:

 class ExecutionBackend(ABC):